 Going back to the three elements I defined as essential to development economics, I can see that proponents of the current paradigm would probably argue that their approach to development economics does indeed involve all those three aspects.
 The particularities of development economies (1) are dealt with by ‘imperfections’ (as most famously championed by Stiglitz), the global political economy (2) is dealt with through regression analyses of trade and capital flows, and capitalism (3) is (sometimes) acknowledged, but considered to be a stable, perfect system.

-However, such a technical, apolitical and ahistorical approach to Development Economics misses the inherently political and historical nature of social and economic phenomena (as I also suggested last month in my post about Romer’s approach to development).
+However, such a technical, apolitical and ahistorical approach to Development Economics misses the inherently political and historical nature of social and economic phenomena.
 This blog takes on the task of challenging the technical treatments of these three elements – specific characteristics of an economy, the global political economy, and capitalism – and aims to take a broader approach to development economics than what is currently possible within mainstream Economics departments and journals.

 Thoughts about what ‘development economics’ means or should mean?
 Leave a comment or send in a reply.